Dynamic Variation:

 Small but mighty actions make all the difference as we all work together to protect our natural wonders and vibrant cultures for future generations to come.
 Every person who visits the Outer Banks leaves an impact on this tiny sandbar.
 Take a look at these awesome resources to ensure you're prepared to visit the OBX thoughtfully.
 If you are ready to be more involved, visitors can check out our "Voluntourism" opportunities to volunteer their time with a local non-profit such as beach clean ups or planting sea grass.
 Find a full list of Dare County non-profits and events that are helping to Keep OBX OBX.

-Are you prepared?
+Are you a responsible traveler?

 Traveling responsibly means planning, learning, and slowing down to appreciate all that surrounds you.
 Before traveling, ask yourself the following questions:

 • Am I familiar with Leave No Trace principles?
 Packing out your trash, extinguishing fires completely, and traveling on designated routes and trails are a few of the principles to follow.
+Reduce your plastic usage by bringing a reusable water bottle and filling it at safe water sources

 • Does this activity put me at risk for potential rescue or does it strain local resources?
 Beach safety and weather alerts can save lives.
 Be prepared with updated forecasts and the proper beach safety knowledge.
 Text OBXBEACHCONDITIONS to 77295 to sign up for beach-related weather and ocean condition alerts.